 After living in Michael House for two years, Vasco was offered a job as a support worker.
 He’s also a handyman, being an electrician by trade, and a cook.

 “I now have a full-time job, a car and I can pay my bills” says Vasco.
 “It didn’t seem possible six years ago.”
 Another major change is staying single.

 Working with the Bournemouth HealthBus

 What does Vasco think of the HealthBus?
 “It’s definitely a very good service” he says.
 At the time we spoke, there were three people at Michael House who had arrived through the HealthBus, all of whom were doing well.

 “I can use my life experiences to help people” Vasco tells us.
 “I’m in the right job.
 My main purpose now is to help people – one day at a time.”

 To find out more about Michael House, visit www.michaelhouse.co.uk

 HealthBus needs your continued support.

-Please donate now and make the difference to rough sleepers across Bournemouth.
-See the difference in your home town.
+Please donate now and make the difference to rough sleepers across Bournemouth and the surrounding areas.